-Applicants who are licensed Real Estate Agents and representing themselves on the purchase of a home using the Next Step Program cannot earn any commission on the transaction.
-This also applies to other persons affiliated with the loan or the borrower(s) including, but not limited to, parents, children, siblings, other immediate family members, spouses, co-applicants, co-borrowers, co-signers or other persons expected to live in the property.
+Other persons affiliated with the borrower or the loan, regardless of whether they will live in the home or not, cannot earn real estate commissions on the transaction.
+This applies to other persons affiliated with the loan or the borrower(s) including, but not limited to, parents, children, siblings, other immediate family members, spouses, co-applicants, co-borrowers, co-signers, the loan officer, and/or other persons expected to live in the property.